groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 functions.
 So a recent browser (after 2016) will be necessary in order to use the interface.
-If you cannot connect, there is either a routing problem between you and the DSAS and it is necessary review the router configurations between you and the DSAS, i.e. the network configuration of the above DSAS is incorrect.
+If you cannot connect, there is either a routing problem between you and the DSAS and it is necessary review the router configurations between you and the DSAS, or the network configuration of the above is incorrect.
 In this case, refer to the section [In the event of an initialization error of the DSAS](#in-the-event-of-a-dsas-initialization-error).

 The SSL certificate used by the DSAS in the initial phase is self-signed and it will be necessary to accept its use in your browser.
 If you have